-Property Attributes Notes ClusterGroupExternalID Unsigned integer (bigint).
+Attributes Notes Unsigned integer (bigint).
 Mandatory.
 Database key.
 The unique identifier for the imported cluster group.
-ComputerExternalID Unsigned integer (bigint).
+Unsigned integer (bigint).
 Mandatory.
 Database key.
 The identifier used in the source connection for the external computer which is a member of the group.
 Note: Strictly, this attribute may be null, because it forms part of a compound database key.
 However, null values may cause import errors (where this object does not get imported), and multiple records from the same connection having nulls may cause data loss through over-writing.
-It is therefore best practice to treat this field as mandatory.
+It is therefore best practice to treat this field as Unsigned integer (bigint).
+Mandatory.
+Database key.
+Unsigned integer (bigint).